syz16/syz16/README.md

 ### Hi! 👋
-I'm an incoming CS student at UCSD.
+I'm a first-year computer science student at UCSD.
 I enjoy learning about a wide variety of subjects.
-That’s why I love computer science — it’s cool in itself, and also blazes new trails in every other field.
+That’s why I love programming — it’s cool in itself, and also blazes new trails in every other field.

 Here are a few things I’ve used programming for:
 * A digital scale for a Science Olympiad competition 🧪